Looking For Something Florida Keys Related?

 Obviously every sport fisherman's goal is the same.
 Catch the legal limit of Florida fish and hook as many big ones as possible.

-This scenario will happen more than you want if you're not taking precautionary steps.
-A mantra that should be repeated often is that your fishing line is only as good as the knot you use.
+There is also a mantra that should be repeated often and it's that your fishing line is only as good as the knot you use.

-You're fishing the Florida Keys, and saltwater fish have sharp teeth.
+It's also important to remember that you're fishing the Florida Keys, and many saltwater fish have notoriously sharp teeth.
 They'll bite through a line fast, so you need to be prepared.
-Quality line, and top notch knots will save the day - if you remember to use them.
+Quality saltwater fishing line, and top notch knots will save the day - if you remember to use them.

 Most fishermen have a favorite knot, they typically opt for something fast and simple like these 2 all around fishing knots.